I collect all sorts of things, including hundreds of books, Beswick figurines, weird ornaments, glass, and even empty boxes and plant pots

 Tailor of Gloucester is less valuable than many of the Beswick figurines and would therefore be a good one to start off a new Beatrix Potter collection

-See Photograph on the right
+See Photograph above

 Modelled by: Arthur Gredington

 Brown mouse reading newspaper, with a yellow cotton reel of pinky-red thread